 Mercedes-Benz is under investigation for allegedly installing illegal emission ‘defeat devices’ to hundreds of thousands of its diesel cars and vans, used to cheat emissions testing and limits laid down by regulations imposed by law.

 In 2018, the German Federal Motor Transport Authority forced a recall of 774,000 Mercedes vehicles in Europe, regarding the potential software fitted to mask diesel emissions.
-A year later, the International Council on Clean Transportation (ICCT) identified five possible defeat devices that Mercedes could have been using.
-There are currently hundreds of cases involving Mercedes-Benz’s fraudulent actions pending in courts around the world.
-These cases include claims for damages and the right to return the vehicle without any financial losses.
+A year later, the International Council on Clean Transportation (ICCT) identified five possible defeat devices that Mercedes could have been using to falsify lower emissions levels.

 Higher emissions of Nitrogen Dioxide (NOx) mean that customers may experience an increase in fuel bills and maintenance costs and that the performance of vehicles may be negatively affected.
 Moreover, diesel emissions are known to be harmful to adults, children, and the environment.